1976–77 NFL playoffs: AFC: Pittsburgh Steelers 40, Baltimore Colts 14

-In the third quarter, The Colts had an odd drive in which they gained only 36 net yards in 13 plays.
-They faced an early 3rd and 6, but a sack on Jones was eliminated by a holding penalty that gave them a first down.
+In the third quarter, the Colts had an odd drive in which they gained only 36 net yards in 13 plays.
+They faced an early 3rd and 6, but a sack on Jones was eliminated by a defensive holding penalty that gave them a first down.
 Then Lydell Mitchell appeared to lose a fumble, but officials ruled him down by contact before he lost the ball.
 David Lee soon came on to punt, but a roughing the kicker penalty on Larry Brown allowed them to keep the ball again.
 The drive finally ended with a turnover on downs at the Steelers 32, and Pittsburgh went on to drive 68 yards in 11 plays, scoring on Bradshaw's 11-yard touchdown pass to Swann.
 Now with a 33-7 fourth quarter lead, all that remained would be a touchdown from each team, a 1-yard run by Roosevelt Leaks and a 9-yard score by Harrison.

 Less than ten minutes after the conclusion of the game, a small charter plane crashed into the upper deck at Memorial Stadium.
-There were no deaths or injuries in the accident.
+There were no deaths or serious injuries in the accident.

 This was the second postseason meeting between the Steelers and Colts.
-Pittsburgh won last year's meeting.
+Pittsburgh won the first meeting the previous season.